MicrosoftDocs/visualstudio-docs/mac/showimports.md

 ![show import items list](media/show-import-items-list.png)

-If you have a NuGet package added to your project, but not yet imported, the namespace for the package will be listed along with packages provided by the framework.
+For example, if you have a NuGet package added to your project, but not yet imported, the namespace for the package will be listed along with packages provided by the framework.
 However, if the NuGet package isn't added to the project, the import will not be available or listed within your completion list.

 ## See also